Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Method

-either by a global optimizer or iterative clustering, performing discrete selection, and sampling from the most promising cluster until $\mathcal{R}(\mathcal{D}(z))$ drops below a threshold.
-The solution takes a parametric form $u^*(\cdot, p)$, including constants $p$ that are only represented in the grammar with limited precision.
+either by a global optimizer or by iterative clustering, performing discrete selection, and sampling from the most promising cluster until $\mathcal{R}(\mathcal{D}(z))$ drops below a threshold.
+The solution takes a parametric form $u_z(\cdot, p)$, including constants $p$ that are only represented in the grammar with limited precision.
 Thus, we perform a parameter refining step.
-We consider a gradient based method \citep[Adam,][]{kingma2014adam}, and minimize the loss until a termination criterion is triggered, $\mathcal{R}(u) \leq 10^{-8}$.
+We consider a gradient based method \citep[Adam,][]{kingma2014adam}, and minimize the loss until $\mathcal{R}(u) \le \varepsilon_{\mathrm{tol}} = 10^{-8}$ is reached (this tolerance is used for all Stage II runs unless stated otherwise).
 The loss $\mathcal{R}(u)$ is augmented here by the hull loss $\mathcal{R}'(u) = \mathcal{R}(u) + \mathcal{L}_{\text{hull}}$ to penalize whichever latent falls out of the hull defined during training.
+Algorithm~\ref{alg:sigs-main} summarizes the pipeline; full sub-algorithms and search settings are in Appendix~\ref{sec:app-search}.